dcnieho/Titta/readme.md

 `demos/readme.m` shows a minimal example of using the toolbox's functionality.

 Ideally, make sure that the eye tracker is detected and works in the [Tobii Eye Tracker Manager](https://www.tobiipro.com/product-listing/eye-tracker-manager/) before trying to use it with Titta.
-Some of the supported eye tracker require several setup step before they are ready for use.
-If these are not performed, Titta will throw strange error messages.
+Note also that some of the supported eye trackers require several setup steps before they are ready for use (e.g. do a display setup in Eye Tracker Manager).
+If these steps have not been performed, Titta will throw strange error messages.

 To run the toolbox, the [Tobii Pro SDK](https://www.tobiipro.com/product-listing/tobii-pro-sdk/) must be available.
 Titta for MATLAB and PsychToolbox includes the Tobii Pro SDK dynamic link libraries, so you do not have to install it separately.
 An up-to-date version of [PsychToolbox](http://psychtoolbox.org/) is recommended, at least [3.0.16 "Burnout" SP", released on 2019-09-26](https://github.com/Psychtoolbox-3/Psychtoolbox-3/releases/tag/PTB_Beta-2019-09-26_V3.0.16).